Bishop LaDonna Osborn ’00 – Distinguished Service to God

 Susan Kroll is an Emmy Award-winning and Edward R. Murrow Award-winning Coordinating Producer for NBC News, with 30 years of experience in journalism and TV production.
 In her career, she has worked for CNN and NBC and has won seven Emmy Awards.
 She began her career with CNN soon after graduating from ORU in 1988, going from video journalist to associate producer to producer in three short years.
 She then spent 10 years as a freelance producer, involved with a variety of big stories for CNN including Elian Gonzalez, the Unabomber, the war in Iraq, and the capture of Saddam Hussein.
 In the same capacity and timeframe, Susan worked for ABC on these programs: World News Tonight, Nightline, Good Morning America, 20/20, Prime Time Live, and This Week.
 She has been at NBC’s New York Bureau since 2004, covering stories such as the earthquake in Haiti and the Boston Marathon bombings.
 She also made multiple trips to Baghdad as a rotating bureau chief.

-In 1998, the Alumni Association Board of Directors established an "Alumnus of the Year" awards program.
+In 1998, the Alumni Association Board of Directors established an annual awards program to honor alumni for their service in three categories: Distinguished Service to God, Distinguished Service to the Community, and Distinguished Service to the Alma Mater.
 The first awards were handed out in 1999.
 In 2014, a new award was introduced for Distinguished Service "In Every Person's World."
 (Note: In 2015, as part of its 50th Anniversary celebration, ORU presented 50 Lifetime Global Achievement Awards to alumni, friends, and other notable individuals.
-Alumnus of the Year awards were not presented in 2015.)
+Alumni Awards were not presented in 2015.)

-The categories and criteria for AOY nominations are as follows:
+The categories and criteria for Alumni Award nominations are as follows:

 Distinguished Service to God--Excellence in fulfillment of Oral Roberts' vision for students to go into "every person's world" through full- or part-time ministry in a church, missions organization, or other ministry.